 Understanding review fraud data

-Detecting fraud is a matter of understanding patterns in connections – in this case, connections between people, devices, locations and reviews.
+Detecting any kind of fraud is a matter of understanding patterns in connections – in this case, connections between people, devices, locations and reviews.

 A key difference between review fraud and financial fraud is that review websites don’t always ask for verifiable information, like an address or credit card number.
 This increases the number of reviews submitted but does make it impossible to crosscheck reviews against a credible watch list.